inasafe/inasafe-doc/docs/source/training/beginner/osm/103-working-with-josm.rst

   map.
 The most important buttons, however, are at the top of these column.
   These buttons change what you can do with your mouse.
 - The top four buttons in this column are the most important.
 They allow you
-  to: Select, Draw, Zoom in, Delete
+  to: :guilabel:`Select`, :guilabel:`Draw`, :guilabel:`Zoom in`,
+  :guilabel:`Delete`
-- Until now, you have been using the Select tool, which looks like this:
+- Until now, you have been using the :guilabel:`Select` tool, which looks like
+  this:

 .. image:: /static/training/beginner/osm/image31.*
+   :align: center

 - Before you draw, you need to make sure that nothing is selected.
 Click in the black space on the map, where it is empty, to make sure nothing is selected.
-- Click on the second button, the Draw tool.
+- Click on the second button, the :guilabel:`Draw` tool.

 .. image:: /static/training/beginner/osm/image32.*
+   :align: center

-- Find an empty area on the map, and double-click with your mouse.
+- Find an empty area on the map, and :guilabel:`double-click` with your mouse.
   This will draw a single point.
-- To draw a line, single-click with your mouse.
+- To draw a line, :guilabel:`single-click` with your mouse.
 Move your mouse and click again.
 Continue until you are happy with your line.
-To end the line, double-click your mouse.
+To end the line, :guilabel:`double-click` your mouse.
-- Draw a shape the same way that you draw a line, but finish the shape by double-clicking on the point where you started the line.
+- Draw a shape the same way that you draw a line, but finish the shape by :guilabel:`double-clicking` on the point where you started the line.

 *4.3.
 Changing Objects*